 He’s now been at Lee Kennedy as an Assistant Superintendent for about 15 months including a stint in Estimating.
 He is loving the work and learning a lot every day.
 “What I like about the job is you get to see progress happen.
 You get to see those old walls getting taken down, you get to see the new framing go up, you get to see the new finishes, and you get to help drive it forward.”

 The other thing that he really appreciates is being able to deliver buildings that people will use for decades to come.
 “Right now, we’re building a life sciences lab.
-Previously we built TV studios for major broadcasting company as well as a parking garage.
-No matter what type of building it is, there’s a satisfaction in knowing that someone will use it for work, education, research, or pleasure.
+Previously we built TV studios for a major broadcasting company as well as a parking garage.
+No matter what type of building it is, there’s satisfaction in knowing that someone will use it for work, education, research, or pleasure.
 That’s what motivates and excites me to come to work.”

-Growing Into the Role with Lee Kennedy
+Growing Into the Role With Lee Kennedy

 Moe has been thrilled with the culture at Lee Kennedy and the opportunities to expand his knowledge and expertise through on-the-job training.
 He says that Lee Kennedy is one of the top 10 GCs in Massachusetts in terms of projects.
-However, their size and sterling reputation haven’t made them impersonal or stuffy.
+However, its size and sterling reputation haven’t made them impersonal or stuffy.
 “It’s corporate, but it has a culture where it doesn’t feel corporate,” he says.

 Over the last 15 months, Moe has really grown into his role and played an integral part in completing some big projects.
-He’s currently working on a life sciences lab which is located right on the sea port, overlooking the river.
+He’s currently working on a life sciences lab which is located right on the seaport, overlooking the river.
 His daily routine varies, but he knows when he wakes up every morning that he’ll be getting one step closer to a finished building, which is exciting.